scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

-**Note:** Note that during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS should forward the PCB immediately, to ensure quick connectivity establishment.
+**Note:** Note that during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS SHOULD forward the PCB immediately, to ensure quick connectivity establishment.

 #### Selection Policy Example